 Graduate students are required to meet with an advisor each semester to plan their class schedules for the next semester.
 Each graduate student should update their advising worksheet for use during advising meetings.
 The worksheet should list past, current, and proposed courses.
 Students should usually enroll in 10 credit hours per semester, including research hours (if applicable), in order for degree requirements to be completed in a reasonable time.

-Students should first meet with their research advisors (if they have one), then meet with an academic advisor on the Graduate Advising Committee.
+Students should first consult with their research advisors (if they have one), then consult with an academic advisor on the Graduate Advising Committee.
 The advising worksheet requires approval by both the research advisor (if applicable), and an academic advisor (any member of the current graduate advising committee).
-After meetings with advisors, the student should submit the online advising form.
+After consulting with advisors, the student should submit the online advising form.
 Soon after doing so, they will receive a confirmation that their registration hold has been removed and any course sections they need created and registration permissions granted.
 They should then register for the courses they planned.

 - Dean Townsley (astro)

 - Paulo Araujo (experimental condensed matter)

 - Update advising worksheet online form, save PDF but don’t submit yet